A closer look at the assistant coach and recruiting coordinator

 Photos from Vanderbilt's 74-63 win over Tennessee on Jan.
 12, 2014.

 Vanderbilt women's basketball season opening game against Appalachian State on November 8, 2013.
 (Photos by Joe Howell)

 Vanderbilt takes on North Alabama in an exhibition at Memorial Gym.
 (Photos by Joe Howell)

 Vanderbilt fell to Connecticut 77-44 in the NCAA tournament second round.

-Over her 11 seasons at Vanderbilt, Balcomb has coached eight WNBA draft picks, a WBCA National Defensive Player of the Year (Jennifer Risper), a WBCA National Scholar-Athlete of the Year (Christina Wirth) and an SEC scoring champion (Christina Foggie), while graduating 100% of her four-year players.
+Over her first 11 seasons at Vanderbilt, Balcomb coached eight WNBA draft picks, a WBCA National Defensive Player of the Year (Jennifer Risper), a WBCA National Scholar-Athlete of the Year (Christina Wirth) and an SEC scoring champion (Christina Foggie), while graduating 100% of her four-year players.

 Balcomb's success as a head coach is not limited to Vanderbilt.
 Before arriving at Vanderbilt, Balcomb had successful coaching tenures at Ashland (Ohio) and Xavier.
 She picked-up her 400th career win in the opening round of the 2011 SEC Tournament and has a career mark of 422-210 (.668).

 Her 2012-13 squad dealt with serious injury problems, but still won over 20 games and reached the second round of the NCAA Tournament.
 The team returned over 97% of its scoring, but played stretches without half of that firepower.
 Three starters - Stephanie Holzer, Foggie and Kady Schrann - combined to miss 60 games, but the Commodores scored a pair of huge wins at Florida and over No. 10 Texas A&M late in the year to solidify their 14th straight NCAA Tournament bid.